In this video tutorial, we’ll show you how to use DDEV-Local to set up a PHP development environment from scratch on macOS.

 First: Install Docker for Mac

-The minimum requirements to run DDEV-Local are Docker and Docker Compose, which comes bundled on Mac and Windows.
+The minimum requirements to run DDEV-Local are Docker and Docker Compose, which comes bundled with Docker for Mac and Windows.
 DDEV-Local pretty much works anywhere Docker will run.

 Next: Install DDEV